 Maine graduates facing student loan debt have a new online tool at their disposal that can help them figure out how to manage student loans and secure lower monthly payments, according to a press release from the Finance Authority of Maine (FAME).

 In partnership with a network of local lenders, FAME recently launched The Loan for ME.
-The site aims to help residents understand the consequences of taking on a student loan, as well as how to refinance or consolidate their loans.
+The site aims to help residents understand the consequences of taking on a federal student loan, private student loan, as well as how to refinance or consolidate their loans.
 Almost two-thirds of Maine college students graduate with student loan debt, with the average debt amount at $30,908.

 Designed to be the state’s Student Loan Resource, the site’s free tools assist individuals looking to refinance or consolidate student loan debt, as well as help educate families on the intricacies of taking on a loan before they even start the process.
 Some of the features available include informational videos, tips to help you select a lender, things to consider when refinancing or consolidating a student loan, access to six local lenders with online applications, and support from FAME Student Loan Specialists.